-- Write a summary that includes details about characters. - Include details about illustrations (color, line, panels) and the ways sequence and transitions worked. - Include comparisons to other books, movies, shows, or video games to help the reader connect with the book. - Include whose story is being told (be specific!) and why it is important. - Include pages or panels that illustrate style.
+- Draft a plotline and character sketches. - Write a summary that includes historical details. - Include details about illustrations (color, line, panels) and the ways sequence and transitions worked. - Include comparisons to other books, movies, shows, or video games to help the reader connect with the book. - Include whose story is being told (be specific!) and why it is important. - Include pages or panels that illustrate style. - Write and rewrite.
+Draft and redraft.

-WRITE A FOUR-PANEL STORY IN COMIC FORM
+WRITE A THREE-PANEL MEMOIR IN COMIC FORM